At a glance

 5. May reduce inflammation

-Basil leaves are rich sources of antioxidants with potent anti-inflammatory properties linked to balanced immune responses and a lower risk of chronic inflammation.
+Basil leaves are rich sources of antioxidants with potent anti-inflammatory properties, which are linked to balanced immune responses and a lower risk of chronic inflammation.

 Free radicals are unstable molecules produced during metabolic and detoxification processes.
-They can damage cellular components, contributing to the development of cancer, cardiovascular disease, and various inflammation-related conditions.
+They can damage cellular components, contributing to the development of cardiovascular disease and various inflammation-related conditions.

-A study published in the Iranian Journal of Basic Medical Sciences found that basil “...showed diverse pharmacological effects including immunomodulatory, anti-inflammatory and antioxidant properties by improving the inflammatory mediators… [which] could be effective on the treatment of diseases associated with inflammation, immune dysregulation, and oxidative stress.”
+A study published in the Iranian Journal of Basic Medical Sciences found that basil has immunomodulatory, anti-inflammatory, and antioxidant potential and may help improve the body’s inflammatory response.

 Basil uses and recipes